-Progressive web apps (PWAs) take traditional web sites/applications — with all of the advantages the web brings — and add a number of features that give them many of the user experience advantages of native apps.
-This set of docs tells you all you need to know.
+Progressive web apps use modern web APIs along with traditional progressive enhancement strategy to create cross-platform web applications.
+These apps work everywhere and provide several features that give them the same user experience advantages as native apps.
+This set of docs tells you all you need to know about them.